 The stream was still trickling as we enjoyed the small section of shade.
 After a while, the flowers lessened as we kept climbing.

 At the junction, we followed the use trail for a short jaunt to the summit of peak 1755.
-There is no benchmark nor register was located.
+There is no benchmark nor register located.

 After rejoining the main trail we continued on to the chairs.
 The fire has destroyed the stairs to the chairs, so a little scramble is now required to reach them.
 The views did not disappoint.